-In line with UK legislation as a public-sector organisation employing more than 250 staff, Cafcass is required to report on our Gender Pay Gap.
-This must be reported by no later than 30 March 2023 and is based on a snapshot of workforce data as at 31 March 2022.
+In line with UK legislation as a public-sector organisation employing more than 250 staff, we are required to report on our Gender Pay Gap.
+This must be reported by no later than 30 March every year and is based on a snapshot of workforce data as of 31 March of the previous year.
 Gender Pay Gap reporting is required to include the following six measures:

-- 1. Mean Gender Pay Gap The difference between the mean hourly rate of pay of male employees and that of female employees - 2.
-Median Gender Pay Gap The difference between the median hourly rate of pay of male employees and that of female employees - 3.
-Mean Bonus Gap The difference between the mean bonus pay paid to male employees and that paid to female employees - 4.
-Median Bonus Gap The difference between median bonus pay paid to male employees and that paid to female employees - 5.
-Bonus Proportions The proportions of male and female employees who were paid a bonus during the reporting period - 6.
-Quartile Pay Bands The proportions of male and female employees in the lower, lower middle, upper middle and upper quartile pay bands
+- 1. Mean Gender Pay Gap The difference between the mean hourly rate of pay of male employees and that of female employees. - 2.
+Median Gender Pay Gap The difference between the median hourly rate of pay of male employees and that of female employees. - 3.
+Mean Bonus Gap The difference between the mean bonus pay paid to male employees and that paid to female employees. - 4.
+Median Bonus Gap The difference between median bonus pay paid to male employees and that paid to female employees. - 5.
+Bonus Proportions The proportions of male and female employees who were paid a bonus during the reporting period. - 6.
+Quartile Pay Bands The proportions of male and female employees in the lower, lower middle, upper middle and upper quartile pay bands.

 Gender Pay Gap figures show the difference in average pay between all men and women in the workforce.
 This is different from Equal Pay which compares pay between individual men and women doing the same jobs, similar jobs, or work of equal value.
-Cafcass is committed to ensuring Equal Pay and operates a multifactor job evaluation scheme to ensure this is achieved.
+Cafcass is committed to ensuring Equal Pay and operates a multi-factor job evaluation scheme to ensure this is achieved.

-Gender Pay Gap - 31 March 2021
+Gender Pay Gap - 31 March 2022

 Mean Gender Pay Gap 1.5%

 Median Gender Pay Gap 0.0%

-Mean Bonus Gender Pay Gap 0.0%
+Mean Bonus Gender Pay 0.0%

+Gap

-Median Bonus Gender Pay Gap 0.0%
+Median Bonus Gender 0.0%

+Pay Gap

-Proportion Receiving Bonus Payment Male 0.3% Female 0.5%
+Proportion Receiving Male 0.3% Female 0.5%

+Bonus Payment

 Quartile Pay Bands Male Female

 Lower 15.3% 84.7%

 Lower Middle 12.5% 87.5%

 Upper Middle 14.2% 85.8%

 Upper 17.8% 82.2%

 Cafcass' Gender Pay Gap Reporting for 2022 shows that across our whole workforce, our female staff on average earn 1.5% less per hour than male staff.
-This is s small reduction from the previous year.
-For staff in the middle of the workforce

-(median average) there is no difference in pay for either gender.
+This is a small reduction from the previous year.
+For staff in the middle of the workforce (median average) there is no difference in pay for either gender.
 This is the same as the previous year.

 Only a very small number of staff within Cafcass are eligible to receive any form of bonus and this figure is therefore highly susceptible to significant levels of skew.
-In this year's figures a small number of staff received attraction payments to support recruitment and these were paid at the same rate to both female and male recipients.
+In this year's figures a small number of staff received attraction payments to support recruitment but these were paid at the same rate to both female and male recipients.